mikrosimage/OpenDisplayCalib/probes/K10/README.md

 Unofficial K-10 SDK.
 It was developped before the [official SDK](http://kleininstruments.com/Downloads/SDK%20Package%20v2.01%20-%20Beta.rar) was released.
+(Windows only)

 ColorHealer should definitively use the official one (TODO).